 FREYCINET PENINSULA – PENGUINS

 After breakfast, travel to Coles Bay and embark on the award-winning 4-hour Wineglass Bay cruise.
 Cruise the spectacular coastline of Freycinet National Park from Coles Bay to Wineglass Bay.
 Be enthralled by the stunning granite coastline, including the dramatic pink peaks of the Hazards range.
-Discover a coast dotted with sparkling white sand beaches, including Cooks and Bryans beaches, only accessible by water or a full day bushwalk.
+Discover a coast dotted with sparkling white sand beaches, including Cooks and Bryans Beaches, only accessible by water or a full day bushwalk.
 Explore the inner passage of remote Schouten Island, home to little penguins and short-tailed shearwaters, before heading into the Tasman Sea towards Wineglass Bay.
 Look out for hidden sea caves, blowholes and waterfalls amongst the sheer granite cliffs.
 Disembark the vessel in the early afternoon and visit the Friendly Beaches before your guide takes you to your accommodation.
 The rest of this afternoon is at leisure.
-At dusk, we invite you to an information tour on private property to get close to the local colony of fairy penguins nesting and breeding in the dunes.
+At dusk, we invite you to an informative tour on private property to get close to the local colony of fairy penguins nesting and breeding in the dunes.

-Meals: Breakfast and lunch (ploughman-style)
+Meals: Breakfast hamper and lunch (ploughman-style)

 DAY 4/ Wednesday